 There are some tables and applications that should never be domain-separated, and some other tables and applications where just adding the sys_domain field is not enough to achieve domain separation.
 Therefore, domain separating these tables is not recommended.

-Detailed information on domain separating non-out of box tables as well as these Blacklisted tables is available here:
+Detailed information on domain separating non-out of box tables as well as these Blacklisted tables are available here:

 Contains and Visibility Domains